mpprotractors/assignment/README.md

 ## TO-DO

 * Create a web page that accepts user input
-* Input can be processed either at the backend or in frontend.
+* Input can be processed either in the backend or in the frontend.
 We leave it to your choice.
 * Show results to user on a web page.
 * You are free to use whichever frontend tooling you want.